Chart Color Schemes

 Health

-The level of general health in Mount Gravatt East is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts
+Mount Gravatt East's residents are relatively healthy in comparison to broader Australia with the level of common health conditions among the general population somewhat typical, though higher than the nation's average among older cohorts

 Frequently Asked Questions - Health